vinuvii/DrivenDeals/README.md

-# DrivenDeals: Car Selling Platform
+# DrivenDeals: Car Selling Platform - Group 08

 ## Overview
 DrivenDeals is an online platform designed for buying and selling vehicles.
 Users can list their vehicles for sale, browse available listings, place bids, and manage their transactions seamlessly.